johnovelli/anya-shop-bot/README.md

 ## What Does Anya Shop Bot Do ?

-The Anya Shop Bot automates item checking in Diablo 2 Resurrected using Optical Character Recognition (OCR) to read in-game item stats and compare with your specific parameters:
+The Anya Shop Bot automates the process of checking items in Diablo 2 Resurrected using Optical Character Recognition (OCR).
+It specifically searches for:

+- **Armors** with the suffix "The Whale" that contain life and are socketed.
+- **Trap Claws** with assassin or trap skills and lighting sentry skills.

+You can define the exact parameters witch the bot will search for:

-- **Minimum life percentage and minimum number of sockets for armors.**
+- Minimum life percentage and minimum number of sockets for armors.

-- **Minimum assassin or trap skills and minimum lighting sentry skills for claws.**
+- Minimum assassin or trap skills and minimum lighting sentry skills for claws.

 When an item meets your criteria, the bot will automatically purchase it.

-This tool can save you countless hours of manual checking, letting you focus on the fun parts of the game while the bot does the repetitive work.
-Additionally, analyzing the log of images for items that met at least one criterion can be fascinating, offering insights into item randomization in the game.
+This tool can save you countless hours of manual checking, letting you focus on the fun parts of the game while the bot handles the repetitive tasks.
+Additionally, analyzing the log of images for items that met at least one criterion can be fascinating, offering insights into the game item randomization.